selwynpolit/d9book/book/nodes-and-fields.md

 mode for the node, or in the views setup for the usage in a view.).

-For the node called infofeed, the config data is stored in an entity called core.entity_view_display.node.infofeed.default
+For the node called infofeed, the config data is stored in an entity called `core.entity_view_display.node.infofeed.default`

-For a view called infofeeds, the config data is stored in a config entity called views.view.infofeeds.
+For a view called `infofeeds`, the config data is stored in a config entity called `views.view.infofeeds`.

-(You can find them by browsing thru the config table and looking for your info in the data field i.e. in sequel pro, look for data like
+(You can find them by browsing thru the `config` table and looking for your info in the data field i.e. in Sequel Ace, look for data like `%image_width%` )
-%image_width% )

-It is pretty reasonable that the custom field formatter will require some configuration, so this means we will need a module/config/schema/module.schema.yml file
+It is pretty reasonable that the custom field formatter will require some configuration, so this means we will need a `module/config/schema/module.schema.yml` file

 So at
-/Users/selwyn/Sites/ncs/docroot/modules/custom/ncs_infoconnect/config/schema/ncs_infoconnect.schema.yml
+`~/Sites/ncs/docroot/modules/custom/ncs_infoconnect/config/schema/ncs_infoconnect.schema.yml`
-we have the following file which defines a config_entity called NCS Thumbnail settings and specifically two integer values for image_width and image height.
+we have the following file which defines a `config_entity` called NCS Thumbnail settings and specifically two integer values for image_width and image height.
 I use these to specify the size of the thumbnail I
 generate: